Keeping you informed of updates in the local, regional and national economy.

 Planning rules will be relaxed so pubs and restaurants can operate as hot food takeaways.
 The Government will set out measures to enable businesses to deliver this service without a planning application for a period of up to 12 months.
 Businesses will be required to tell the local planning authority when the new use begins and ends.

-Grants for small businesses
+Grants for small businesses - Claim Now!

 Business Interruption Loan Scheme